m2themama/lualoadz/README.md

 npm start
 ```

 The server will start on port 3000 by default.
-Access the web interface at `http://localhost:3000`.
+Access the web interface at `http://localhost:3000` and begin sending files from there.

 ### Docker Installation